How many times have you wished if you could have a few more hours in a day?

 Once you have done the most complex and important task of the day first thing in the morning, you will feel much relieved and have a sense of accomplishment.
 This increases your confidence and energy level.

-But, we have a tendency to postpone the difficult tasks as much as possible.
+But, we have a tendency to procrastinate the difficult tasks as much as possible.
 It’s because either we are afraid of the task itself or we don’t have a definite plan.
 This takes me to the next point.

 3. Plan your days, weeks and months